nvbogu/Natural-Language-Understanding-API/README.md

 cd voice_assistant_ai_for_conference_systems
 ```

-Start the rasa server with the bigbluebutton (which is a open source web conferencing software) model on port 5000
+Start the RASA server with the bigbluebutton (which is a open source web conferencing software) model on port 5000
 ```sh
 rasa run --enable-api -m models/bigbluebutton.tar.gz -p 5000
 ```
-Hint: You can stop the server by pressing Ctrl + c
+*Hint*: You can stop the server by pressing Ctrl + c

 Your NGNIX Server should run be default.
 If not you can get the current status by running:
 ```sh